- Noncommunicable diseases (NCDs) kill 40 million people each year, equivalent to 70% of all deaths globally.

 These diseases are driven by forces that include rapid unplanned urbanization, globalization of unhealthy lifestyles and population ageing.
 Unhealthy diets and a lack of physical activity may show up in people as raised blood pressure, increased blood glucose, elevated blood lipids and obesity.
 These are called metabolic risk factors that can lead to cardiovascular disease, the leading NCD in terms of premature deaths.

 Modifiable behavioural risk factors

-Metabolic/physiological risk factors
+Metabolic risk factors

 What are the socioeconomic impacts of NCDs?

 Poverty is closely linked with NCDs.
-The rapid rise in NCDs is predicted to impede poverty reduction initiatives in low-income countries, particularly by forcing up household costs associated with health care.
-Vulnerable and socially disadvantaged people get sicker and die sooner than people of higher social positions, especially because they are at greater risk of being exposed to harmful products, such as tobacco or unhealthy food, and have limited access to health services.
+The rapid rise in NCDs is predicted to impede poverty reduction initiatives in low-income countries, particularly by increasing household costs associated with health care.
+Vulnerable and socially disadvantaged people get sicker and die sooner than people of higher social positions, especially because they are at greater risk of being exposed to harmful products, such as tobacco, or unhealthy dietary practices, and have limited access to health services.

 Prevention and control of NCDs

 An important way to control NCDs is to focus on reducing the risk factors associated with these diseases.
 Low-cost solutions exist for governments and other stakeholders to reduce the common modifiable risk factors.
 Monitoring progress and trends of NCDs and their risk is important for guiding policy and priorities.